cadubentzen/reaction-time-meter/README.md

 Reaction Time Meter
 ========================

-A Bleaglebone Black project using GPIO and LCD 20x4 display to measure the reaction time for a user to press a button.
+A Bleaglebone Black (BBB) project using GPIO and LCD 20x4 display to measure the reaction time for a user to press a button.

 ## Getting Started ##
 ### Connecting to the Bleaglebone Black ###